cjteclab/yatra/journal.md

 - shell line: `username@hostname:current_directory`
 - everything in linux is a file.
 And every file is organized in a hierarchical directory tree.

+@@important: linux
+Everything in linux is a file.
+And all files are organized in a hierarchical directory tree.
+@@

 - **absolute** vs. **relative** path: absolute path starts always with `/` (starting from root).
 Using relative paths we often work with:
 | keybinding | description |